 - Fish: This is a good source of protein.

 - Berries: These are good sources of fiber, vitamins, minerals, and antioxidants that are okay to consume on the keto diet in the right quantity.

-One problem with this diet is that it can be hard to follow in the long term.
+One problem with this diet is that it can be

 The ketogenic diet may be a viable glucose management option for some people with type 2 diabetes.